janakitti/hackathon-global/README.md

 #### Improve code consistency

-I would adopt tools such as ESLint to produce consistent code patterns that'll make it easier for collaboration.
+I would adopt tools such as ESLint to produce consistent code patterns that'll make it easier to catch bugs.

 #### Code reuse

-As the project grows, I might find that I end up reusing a lot of the component logic (for example, search filtering functionality), so I would definitley consider creating custom hooks to be shared by multiple components.
+As the project grows, I might find that I end up reusing a lot of the component logic (for example, event search filtering functionality might be generalizable to other searchable content).
+I would consider extracting this logic and creating custom hooks to be shared by multiple components.